Greetings from Imrie House: Commercial performance

 The album debuted on the Billboard 200 at number 15 on September 3, 2005, marking the highest-ranking debut for any pop or rock band that year, selling 51,541 copies.
 It was also the best debut in Lava Records' history.
 Billboard's Melinda Newman opined that the grassroots following the band had developed online responsible for the high debut.
 In its second week, the album dropped to number 28.

 In an era of declining album sales, the band moved 268,000 copies of the album by January 2006, considered disappointing in comparison to the sales of lead single "Just the Girl".
 "Part of me likes the idea of being a singles band," said Joe Guese to Rolling Stone at the time.
+As of March 2009, the album has sold 350,000 copies in the United States.

 Reception

-Greetings from Imrie House received mixed reviews.
+Greetings from Imrie House received mixed to positive reviews.
 Rolling Stone's Barry Walters deemed the album and group "Simultaneously retro, current, mainstream-minded and knowing."
 Gary Susman of Entertainment Weekly called it "insanely catchy blend," combining "guitar crunch, pop hooks, and Queen-worthy vocal harmonies."
 John D. Luerssen of AllMusic predicted the band would be considered "disposable," while also attracting "instant acclaim" from other quarters.
+Bill Lamb of About.com stated, "Some tunes are indeed more catchy than others, but when the band really hits its stride on a Ben Romans original like 'Pop Princess', the world is a tuneful, happy place."
+Kaj Roth of Melodic said of the album, "Pop like the one on Greetings from Imrie house will always be timeless."
+Edna Gundersen of USA Today remarked, "this power-pop outfit's squeaky-clean production, catchy melodies and creamy harmonies can be deliciously addictive.
+Click may click with adolescent tastes, but ultimately the soulless grooves will leave musically mature palates craving something with more substance and bite."

 Spin's Jessica Grose found the album "unbelievably derivative and banal," commenting, "The thought of the Click Five catering to legions of swooning tweens may be inevitable considering their tour partners, but you don't have to be part of the Click Five problem.
 You can be part of the solution."
 A reviewer for IGN was explicitly negative, describing the record at times "an aborted fetus" and "nauseatingly acrimonious," while also suggesting readers should instead download music from Leonard Cohen (misattributed as Joel Cohen), A Tribe Called Quest, and Can.
+Many music critics also criticized the group's cover of "Lies".
+Lamb described their cover as "uninspired" and "a glaring miscalculation."
+Heather Phares of AllMusic remarked, "the Click Five's remake of 'Lies' might be louder than the original, but it's not any better."

 Track listing

 Personnel

+Credits adapted from album's liner notes.